The Elder Scrolls III: Morrowind: Reception

-Worldwide sales of The Elder Scrolls III: Morrowind reached almost 95,000 units by the end of June 2002, and rose to 200,000 copies by the end of September.
+European sales of The Elder Scrolls III: Morrowind reached almost 95,000 units by the end of June 2002, and rose to 200,000 copies by the end of September.
 By August 2005, the game had surpassed 4 million copies sold.
 In the United States, Morrowinds computer version sold 300,000 copies and earned $11.7 million by August 2006, after its release in April 2002.
 It was the country's 62nd best-selling computer game between January 2000 and August 2006.
 Combined sales of all Elder Scrolls computer games released between those dates had reached 990,000 units in the United States by August 2006.

 Morrowind was the best-selling RPG for Xbox in 2002.
 It was one of the top 10 best-selling games on Xbox from May through October 2003, a full year after its initial launch.
 The only other game to accomplish this feat was Halo.
+By February 2006, Morrowind sold nearly a million units on the original Xbox, according to Peter Moore.

 The Elder Scrolls III: Morrowind was well received by critics.
 It was congratulated most frequently for its breadth of scope, the richness of its visuals, and the freedom it worked into its design.
 Alongside the compliments, however, came criticism that the game designers had overstretched themselves, leaving glitches in various spots, and made a game too taxing to be run on an average machine, with one reviewer calling it "a resource pig".
 In a retrospective by 1Up, the breadth and open-endedness of Morrowind are suggested to have contributed to the decline of single-player RPGs on home computers by leading customers to MMORPGs, where they could have a similar experience.

 In spite of this, reviewers generally felt that the drawbacks of the game were minor in comparison to its strengths.
 IGN concluded that "Morrowind isn't perfect and its system requirements are huge; but its accomplishments outweigh any reservations."
 GameSpots review concluded with a similar summation.
 "Morrowind does have numerous drawbacks ...
 But they're all generally minor enough that most anyone should be able to look past them ...
 They'll otherwise find that Morrowind fulfills its many ambitious intentions.
 It's a beautiful-looking, sprawling, and completely open-ended game that allows you to play pretty much however you like".

 The game environment of Morrowind was applauded as large and richly detailed, particularly for its real-time weather effects, day/night cycle, and its great variety of plant and animal life.
 Xbox Nation commended the game for its "sheer scope", and credited that aspect as the game's "biggest selling point", though it criticized the slowdowns, travel times and questing complexities that resulted from it.
 In contrast to the "generic" nature of Daggerfalls design, reviewers found Morrowinds design spectacular, varied, and stunning.
 GameSpot stated that "Simply exploring Morrowind is possibly the best thing about it."